Pregnancy and Posture

 Why is good posture important in pregnancy?

-and even relieve some of the pain.
-Here are some tips to help you maintain good posture
+some of the pain.
+Here are some tips to help you maintain good posture in various

-When your body is in alignment—when you use proper posture—you can imagine a straight
+When your body is in alignment—when you use correct posture—you can imagine a straight

 line running from your ears to your shoulders, and to your hips and knees.
 Keeping

 your chin tucked in and raising your head and shoulders helps you stand tall.
 Tuck